Dimerin/Foodback/README.md

 # Usage
 The application can be used in two main modes, depending on the context:

-* **🧠 Training Mode**
+* **🧠 Data Collection Mode**
   For structured data collection using a guided tasting protocol.
 This mode is used to build or update the machine learning model.

 * **⚡ Inference Mode**
   For real-time evaluation of food experiences using a pre-trained model.
 This mode is intended for end users.

-## 🧠 Training Mode
+## 🧠 Data Collection Mode
-In **Training Mode**, the application guides the user through a structured protocol to collect synchronized physiological and neural signals during food tasting.
+In **Data Collection Mode**, the application guides the user through a structured protocol to collect synchronized physiological and neural signals during food tasting.
 The protocol consists of the following steps:
 * **Device Initialization**:
   The protocol begins once the **EEG headset** and the **wearable watch** (recording **heart rate** and **electrodermal activity**) are properly connected and actively transmitting data.